AidanSHowells/BearFite/Ideas.md

 * Bear and Player trade health
 * ?Higher/Lower tier version of vampirism?

+### Time Stop
+* Lowest level is Refuge.
+   * Lasts at least 1 (2?) turns
+   * Chance of ending each turn from that point on
+   * If you try to hurt the bear, "Bear is stop"
+* Middle level is Sanctuary
+  * Always lasts five turns
+  * If you try to hurt the bear, "Bear is stop"
+* Time stop
+  * Same duration as Refuge
+  * You can hurt the bear

 ### Other Possible Spells
 * Ability boost (one per stat)
 * Ability drain (one per stat)